datacamp256/4_evaluate-news-nlp/second-submission.md

 Actually, a some things have changed in that area - hopefully the tests are now green for you too!

-## Code Reviews
-Some small statemets

-### node-fetch in src/server/meaningCloudClient.js
+### Use node-fetch in src/server/meaningCloudClient.js
 Thank you!
 That helped a lot!!